$U$-statistics on bipartite exchangeable networks: Discussion

-would also be asymptotically normal.
+Actually, our theorem can be extended to $U$-statistics over larger subgraphs under similar conditions.
 All the steps of our proof can be adapted to $U$-statistics of larger subgraphs.
-These $U$-statistics are indeed backward martingales and the equivalent of Proposition~\ref{prop:asymptotic_variance} and Proposition~\ref{prop:lindeberg_condition} require more calculus.
+These $U$-statistics are indeed backward martingales and the equivalent of Propositions~\ref{prop:asymptotic_variance} and~\ref{prop:lindeberg_condition} require more calculus.
 As a consequence, the asymptotic variance also has a different expression.
-On the one hand, such an extension would allow more flexibility in the choice of the kernel, hence the ability to build more complex estimators.
+On the one hand, such an extension would allow more flexibility in the choice of the kernel, hence the ability to build more complex estimators that are asymptotically normal.
 On the other hand, in practice, the computation of such $U$-statistics may also be more complex and computationally demanding, whereas simple functions on quadruplets can easily be expressed with matrix operations.

+\paragraph{Degeneracy} Degenerate cases are of interest because they are rather common.
+The degeneracy depends on the kernels and the distribution of $Y$.
+As an example, assume that one is interested to test $\mathcal{H}_0 : f \equiv 1$ vs. $\mathcal{H}_1 : f \not\equiv 1$ for a Poisson-BEDD model.
+Under $\mathcal{H}_0$, $F_2 = 1$ whereas under $\mathcal{H}_1$, $F_2 > 1$.
+We plan to use the same estimator of $F_2$ than in Section~\ref{subsec:est}.
+Equation~\eqref{eq:convergence_vt} of the second method could be also obtained applying Theorem~\ref{th:gaussian_theorem} to the kernel $h = h_1 - F_2 h_2$.
+From equation~\eqref{eq:variance_vdt}, we see that from that the asymptotic variance $V^t = V^\delta = 0$ under $\mathcal{H}_0$, since $F_2 = F_3 = F_4 = 1$.
+Thus, under $\mathcal{H}_0$, this is a degenerate case and Theorem~\ref{th:gaussian_theorem} does not apply and the limiting distribution of a test statistic using this estimator is unidentified.